erizomovil/PrototipoHTML-CSS-JAVA/readme.md

 And the footer.

+With the navbar you can now travel to a new page and travel back to the welcome page.

+New page with a form to help the user find the books he wants.

+A list that shows the books the user is looking for.

 ## Built With

   - [PurpleBooth](https://github.com/PurpleBooth/a-good-readme-template) - used for the creation of readme

   - [Visual Studio Code](https://code.visualstudio.com/) - coded in Visual Studio code

+  - [ChatGPT](https://chat.openai.com/) - used for themes and books examples.

 ## Authors